vuejs/docs/src/guide/essentials/component-basics.md

 </div>

-It's also possible to [globally register a component](/guide/components/registration.html#global-registration), making it available to all components in a given app without having to import it.
-However, global registration makes the dependency relationship less explicit, and can make it difficult to locate the implementation of a child component to understand its usage in large apps.
+It's also possible to globally register a component, making it available to all components in a given app without having to import it.
+The pros and cons of global vs. local registration is discussed in the dedicated [Component Registration](/guide/components/registration.html) section.

 Components can be reused as many times as you want: